sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 #### Task 2 - Creating a New Team Project ####

 In this task, you will create a new Team Project.

+    > **Note**: VSTS might not prompt you to create a new Project but create one for you already.
+If so, you don't need ot create the new project as described in the next step.

 1. On the **New Team Project** page, enter the following information: